 If you’re looking for new car insurance, these are good companies to start with.
 But keep in mind that insurance rates are affected by a range of factors.
 Learn more about them in WalletHub’s 2019 Report on Cheap Car Insurance in California.

-It’s likely that your car insurance is so high because your driving record is poor, your car is expensive to insure, you live in a high-risk location, you’re carrying a lot of coverage, or you’re not taking full advantage of discounts.
-There may be other reasons, but these are the most common causes of too-high car insurance at the individual level.
-Car insurance is getting more expensive overall, too.
-For example, the price paid by typical drivers for car insurance has increased nearly 60% in the past 10 years.… read full answer
+Your car insurance is likely so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
+The average car insurance premium has also increased by more than 50% in the past 10 years.… read full answer

-6 Reasons Why Your Car Insurance Bill Is So High
+8 Reasons Why Your Car Insurance Is So Expensive

 1. Poor Driving Record